Gloria Macapagal Arroyo: Senator (1992–1998)

-Arroyo entered politics in the 1992 election, running for senator under Laban ng Demokratikong Pilipino (LDP).
+Arroyo entered politics in the 1992 election, running for senator.
 At the first general election under the 1987 Constitution, the top twelve vote-getting senatorial candidates would win a six-year term, and the next twelve candidates would win a three-year term.
-Arroyo ranked 13th in the elections, earning a three-year term.
-She was re-elected in 1995, topping the senatorial election with nearly 16 million votes.
+She won a seat in the Senate.
+After she won, Arroyo told the Philippine Daily Inquirer that the men in her life had been supportive of her political career.
+In 1995, she ran again.
+This time, her husband was her campaign manager.
+In the election, she won with 16 million votes—the most votes in the election.

 As a legislator, Arroyo filed over 400 bills and authored or sponsored 55 laws during her tenure as senator, including the Anti-Sexual Harassment Law, the Indigenous People's Rights Law, and the Export Development Act.
-The 1995 Mining Act, which allows 100% foreign ownership of Philippine mines, has come under fire from left-wing political groups.
 Arroyo was also openly against the implementation of capital punishment in the country, advocating instead for better criminal rehabilitation during her time as Senator.
+Manila Standard Journalist Emil P. Jurado detailed Arroyo as Senator Edgardo Angara's "worst nightmare".
+On September 2, 1997, Arroyo said that the next president would have to strengthen the rural health-care program to ensure the youth are "technically prepared", adding that health and education were her main concerns.